 Assistant Presiding Officer

-Mr. Montgomery is a partner at Jackson Walker LLP, where his practice focuses on commercial litigation and arbitration.
-He is experienced in all aspects of litigation, including jury and non-jury trials, arbitration, mediation.
+Mr. Montgomery is a partner at WMontgomery Law Group, PLLC, where his practice focuses on commercial litigation, arbitration, and mediation.

 Angelos Angelou is the Founder and Principal Executive Officer of AngelouEconomics, bringing nearly 30 years of experience in economic & business development and site location consulting.